martinwake/vale-gov-style/README.md

 - Lower-case.yml
 - Upper-case.yml

-Vale uses these to implement various rules  from from the GOV.UK A-Z Style Guide and list of words to avoid.
+Vale uses these to implement rules  from from the GOV.UK A-Z Style Guide and list of words to avoid.

 ## Acknowlegments
 After going round in circles for a long time with various tools I found out about Vale from a talk given by [@sabrinaharris](https://github.com/sabrinaharris) about [this project](https://github.com/sabrinaharris/linting-prototype), which uses Vale to lint technical documentation against a broader set of style rules.